ferguson/node-mpdsocket/README.md

 # node-mpdsocket

 `mpdsocket` is a node.js client for MPD.
-It is loosely based on (but aims to be more usable than) [robinduckett/node-mpd](https://www.github.com/robinduckett/node-mpd).
+It is forked from [ewenig/node-mpdsocket](https://www.github.com/ewenig/node-mpdsocket), which is loosely based on (but aims to be more usable than) [robinduckett/node-mpd](https://www.github.com/robinduckett/node-mpd).

 ## Usage